Our Mission and History

 We rely on donations and financial contributions from individuals, churches, civic and social organizations, businesses, and foundations to help those we serve.
 Without this support, we would not exist.

-- Donations of nonperishable food, clothing, coats, shoes, diapers, personal care items, blankets, and money are always needed.
+- Donations of nonperishable food, diapers, personal care items, blankets, money, and gift cards are always needed.

 - Monetary donations can be sent to CFGN P.O.
 Box 233 Cuyahoga Falls, OH 44222With the help and support of the community we make a difference in the lives of the many people we serve